Getting the Highest Appraisal for Your ListingGet a Full “DU” Loan Approval

 What Agents Can Do

-1) When the appraisal is ordered make sure the loan officer lists you as the only “property access” contact.
+1) When the appraisal is ordered, ensure the loan officer lists you as the only “property access” contact.

 2) If appropriate, walk the appraiser through the property.
-Be friendly & helpful but NOT pushy!!
-Appraisers are very sensitive about the pressure to “hit the value”.
+Be friendly and helpful but NOT pushy!!
+Appraisers are very sensitive to pressure to “hit the value.”

 Related Post: Lender Rules for Termite Inspections and Repairs

-Minor repairs (i.e. leaky faucets-missing lite bulbs-etc.) can require an appraiser to come out for a 2nd time to “sign off” on the completed repairs & delay your escrow’s closing by days/weeks & add several hundred dollars to the buyer’s costs.
+Minor repairs (e.g., leaky faucets, missing light bulbs, etc.) can require an appraiser to come out for a second time to “sign off” on the completed repairs, which can delay your escrow’s closing by days/weeks and add several hundred dollars to the buyer’s costs.

 Daniel Dobbs